CTaylor048/web-application/README.md

-This repository houses a collection of Javascript functions used to designed and enhance web application development.
+This repository houses a collection of JavaScript functions used to designed and enhance web application development.
 The code within is intended to streamline common web development tasks and provide reusable solutions for various web development challenges.